noahrynan-star/Pygame-Final-Project/README.md

 - harder and more levels
 - nicer ball or upgradable ball with effects
-- ability to pick different balls, backgrounds and music section
+- ability to pick different balls, backgrounds, and music sections
 - maps
 - buffs